 Speed limits are a maximum, not a target, so make sure you stick to them when you are driving.
-Speeding is wrong for a number of reasons; it’s also against the law and can put you at risk of points on your licence.
-Aside from this, speeding and accelerating quickly may eat up the fuel in your tank, so it can cost you in more ways than one.
+Speeding is against the law and can put you at risk of points on your licence.
+Aside from this, speeding will eat up the fuel in your tank, so it can cost you in more ways than one.

 You should try to be as smooth as possible in all your driving actions.
-This means not stamping on the brakes or accelerating too quickly.
+This means not stamping on the brakes or accelerating too quickly if you can help it.
 This will also help you to increase your fuel economy so that you can maximise your mileage on a tank, as well as helping to keep your car in good condition.

-If you try to focus on driving more smoothly, it will allow you to perfect the art of progressive braking – begin slight, increase with pressure, and finish lightly.
+If you try to focus on driving more smoothly, it will allow you to perfect the art of progressive braking – begin slightly, increase with pressure, and finish lightly.
 This will not only help your driving but will also allow other motorists on the road to react to your actions.
-This will put less pressure on your brakes and tyres too.
+This will put less pressure on your brakes and tyres, too.

-Tailgating is the dangerous practice of following too closely to the car in front of you whilst on the road.
-No one likes a tailgater – it’s incredibly unsafe and it can be antagonising.
-If you’re not keeping your distance, you don’t allow yourself for any reaction time in the event of an emergency stop, which is putting both yourself and the cars around you at risk.
+Tailgating is a dangerous practice of following too closely to the car in front of you whilst on the road.
+No one likes a tailgater – it’s incredibly unsafe, and it can be antagonising.
+You don’t allow yourself for any reaction time in the event of an emergency stop, for example, putting both yourself and the cars around you at risk.

 It’s also important to keep your eyes on the road and to look beyond the car in front of you.
-This means minimising any distractions – put your phone somewhere you can’t see it, set your sat-nav and radio to how you want them before you set off, and make sure any children in the car have something to keep them occupied.
+This means minimising any distractions – put your phone somewhere you can’t see it, adjust your sat-nav and radio appropriately before you set off, and make sure any children in the car have something to keep them occupied.
 You can’t prevent all distractions, but you should try to limit them where possible.

-When driving on motorways, stay in the inside lane unless you’re overtaking and don’t hog the middle or outside lanes.
-Always make sure to look in the rear view and wing mirrors before indicating and moving across lanes, as well as staying in the lane as you turn corners.
+When driving on motorways, stay in the inside lane unless you’re overtaking, and don’t hog the middle or outside lanes.
+Always be sure to look in the rear view and wing mirrors before indicating and moving across lanes, as well as staying in the lane as you turn corners.

 Familiarise yourself with road signs and what different pedestrian crossings mean.
 Know the road markings in your local area to make sure that you know who has right of way.
 Keep up to date with updates to the Highway Code, to make sure you’re never working with outdated information.

-As a general rule, it’s important to remember that your car is a heavy piece of machinery, therefore if it is misused it has the power to cause serious damage to you and those around you.
+As a general rule, it’s important to remember that your car is a heavy piece of machinery, and if it is misused it has the power to cause serious damage to you and those around you.
 Treat both the road and driving in general with respect.
-Our cars might be safer than ever before, but with more drivers and distractions there are also risks that weren’t there in the past.
+Our cars might be safer than ever before, but with more drivers and distractions there are also many more risks.
 Treat driving with the respect it deserves and try not to take the responsibility lightly!

-Using your indicators to indicate your next movements, whether that’s changing lane, taking a turn, or pulling up on the side of the road.
+Using your indicators to indicate your next movements, whether that’s changing lanes, taking a turn, or pulling up on the side of the road, is the best way of keeping other drivers on the road safe.
 It should never be unclear to other drivers what your next move is going to be.

 It’s also important to know how to use your lights appropriately.
-Some drivers may be seemingly unaware that their daytime running lights aren’t adequate for use after it gets dark.
-Be sure to use the right lights for the conditions, especially in fog.
-This rule goes for all other car controls too, including knowing how to use windscreen wipers and the heating system, because this will enable you to stay 100% focused on driving.
+Too frequently, drivers are seemingly unaware that their daytime running lights aren’t adequate for use after it gets dark.
+Be sure to use the right lights at the right time, especially in fog.
+This rule goes for all other car controls, too.
+Be sure you know how to use other features, such as windscreen wipers and the heating system because this will enable you to stay 100% focused on driving.

 Driving in the city demands slower speeds – generally, you’ll be driving at 30mph or less, and some cities are reducing this further to 20mph.
-Be careful to note the speed limit of the area you drive in and always remember to be aware of your surroundings.
-You should always be on the lookout for any pedestrians or speed bumps too.
+Be careful to note the speed limit of the area you drive in, and always remember to note your surroundings.

 When you set off on a journey, know the route that you will take.
 You can use a GPS system or look up the route in advance so that you can avoid busier or narrow roads, for example.
 If you’re nervous, you may want to force yourself to drive new routes early in the morning when the roads are less busy.